Is EngSci For Me?

 Hart House

-Some of the main amenities at Hart House include a weight room, basketball court, pool, indoor running track, dedicated spin bike room, Pilates reformer rooms, etc. You also have access to locker rooms, showers and towel service.
+Some of the main amenities at Hart House include a weight room, basketball court, pool, indoor running track, dedicated spin bike room, and Pilates reformer rooms.
+You also have access to locker rooms, showers and towel service.

-Hart House offers registered fitness classes during the fall, winter, and spring/summer terms at discounted rates for registered students.
-The upcoming fall term registration opens on September 3, 2024.
-These programs can run for 4 to 10 weeks and cover a range of activities, including aquatics and swimming, Pilates, strength and weight training, yoga, and more.
-Some of these classes are also affiliated with a specific club, such as the Hart House Archery Club.
+Hart House offers registered fitness classes and drop-in classes for all fitness levels.
+They include aquatics and swimming, Pilates, strength and weight training, and yoga.
+Some of these classes are also affiliated with specific clubs, such as the Hart House Archery Club.

 Athletic Centre